-- Strengthening of access roads and construction of internal access roads; - Installation of PV modules; - Construction of Central Monitoring Station, Switching Yard and - Establishment and operation of temporary structures such as temporary site office and store yard.
+- Strengthening of access roads and construction of internal access roads. - Installation of PV modules. - Construction of Central Monitoring Station, Switching Yard and - Establishment and operation of temporary structures such as temporary site office and store yard. - Removal of economic trees

 During consultation, it was learnt that the cultivable land belonged to marginal farmers.
 The establishment of the solar plant will convert cultivable land to industrial use for long term (25 years).
-Thus, the constructional activities could lead to a direct impact of physical displacement of the nomadic fulanis (with or without legal entitlement) or economic displacement from key activities such as farming, as a result of the development and associated infrastructure and this can plunge households into poverty and / or dislocate communities severing extended support networks such as childcare.
-These are negative because the lands will be lost to the community members, however, there will be the opportunity to embark on some specific farming/economic activities, which will be agreed upon with the Client.
+Thus, the constructional activities could lead to a direct impact of physical displacement of the nomadic fulanis (with or without legal entitlement), loss of economic trees, or economic displacement from key activities such as farming, as a result of the development and associated infrastructure and this can plunge households into poverty and / or dislocate communities severing extended support networks such as childcare.